 The Problem With Saints

 In some respects, 8in8 could be seen as a vanity project for all concerned, given that they consist of Ben Folds, author Neil Gaiman (is Neverwhere his best work?
-Discuss), Amanda Palmer of The Dresden Dolls and Damian Kulash of OK Go.
+Discuss), Amanda Palmer of The Dresden Dolls (and Gaiman's wife) and Damian Kulash of OK Go.
 As you might expect, given the band's membership, 2011's Nighty Night is a fairly quirky proposition, particularly Folds' and Palmer's contributions.
-Unfortunately, I the EP struggles to hold my attention, although it's rescued by its two final tracks, I'll Be My Mirror and the bizarre The Problem With Saints (clearly vocalised by Gaiman), possibly the first song in which the word 'bifurcate' is used not just once, but several times.
+Unfortunately, the EP struggles to hold my attention, although it's rescued by its two final tracks, I'll Be My Mirror and the bizarre The Problem With Saints (clearly vocalised by Gaiman), possibly the first song in which the word 'bifurcate' is used not just once, but several times.
 That's what happens when you include a respected author in your ranks.

 See: Ben Folds